wixplosives/stylable.io/docs/guides/stylable-component-best-practices.md

 This helps with maintenance and development since we don't test CSS as thoroughly as other code.

-## Use consistent variables from a theme
+## Use consistent variables from a central location

-Import theme variables from the [project commons stylesheet](../guides/project-commons.md).
+Import variables from the [project commons stylesheet](../guides/project-commons.md).

 ```css
 :import {